 On top of all this, diamantaires have to deal with major disruptions that present both challenges and opportunities.

-The core question is what can diamond companies do to improve their chances of success?
-What might be the best response strategies, and how can people bring their fate in their own hands?
+The panel discussed what diamond companies can do to improve their chances of success, the best response strategies, and how people can bring their fate in their own hands.

 Just off the famous Sheikh Zayed Road, the Almas Conference Centre sits within the prestigious Almas Tower in the heart of JLT, minutes away from the city's most iconic attractions and walking distance from Dubai Metro.View Map